 2026 National Time Trial Championships: report and results

-Zoe Bäckstedt defends her elite women's title at the head of an all-Welsh podium, and Ben Wiggins ends two years as runner-up to take the under-23 men's time trial, as the National Road Championships open at Lampeter.
-In the under-23 women's race, Erin Boothman wins by almost two minutes with a time that would have medalled among the elites.
-The elite men are still to come, with this report updated through the day.
+Zoe Bäckstedt defends her elite women's title at the head of an all-Welsh podium, and Ethan Hayter wins a fourth elite men's national time-trial title, as the National Road Championships open at Lampeter.
+In the under-23 races, Ben Wiggins ends two years as runner-up to win the men's time trial and Erin Boothman wins the women's by almost two minutes — with a time that would have medalled among the elites.

-A new, flatter circuit at Lampeter promised a test of sustained power, and on a hot afternoon the first three titles of the 2026 National Road Championships went to the riders who passed it most convincingly.
+A new, flatter circuit at Lampeter promised a test of sustained power, and on a hot afternoon four national time-trial titles went to the riders who passed it most convincingly.
 Zoe Bäckstedt defended her elite women’s title on home Welsh roads, leading a Welsh one-two-three with Anna Morris and her own sister Elynor.
+In the elite men’s race, Ethan Hayter was fastest at every check to win by a minute and a half, a fourth national title and a second in succession.

-Ben Wiggins ended two seasons as the under-23 men’s runner-up by winning the time trial by more than a minute.
-The under-23 women’s race produced the ride of the day.
-Erin Boothman won by almost two minutes — and quick enough that her time would have taken bronze in the elite race run a couple of hours earlier.
+The under-23 races told their own stories.
+Ben Wiggins ended two seasons as the men’s runner-up by winning by more than a minute.
+And Erin Boothman produced the standout ride of the day, winning the women’s race by almost two minutes — quick enough that her time would have taken bronze in the elite event run a couple of hours earlier.

 Featured image: Olly Hassall/SWpix.com